Instructor:

 Cambridge University Press.

 Lee, M.J.
-(2002), Panel Data Econometrics: Methods of Moments and
+(2010), Microeconometrics: Methods of Moments and

-Limited Dependent Variables, Academic Press.
+Limited Dependent Variables, 2nd edition, Springer.

-Arellano M. (2003), Panel Data Econometrics, Oxford University
+Arellano M. (2003), Panel Data Econometrics, Oxford

 Press.